sjmudd/percona-pam-plugin-for-mysql/README.md

 ## Requirements

-To perform the builds and configuration requires docker to be used.
-This is so that a reproducible build can be created and the same process can be run against multiple OS versions and MySQL/Percona server combinations.
+To perform the builds and configuration requires the use of docker.
+This is to ensure a reproducible build can be created and the same process can be run against multiple OS versions and MySQL/Percona server combinations.

 Note: the host running docker does not need to run on a RHEL or compatible